 Nearly all fruit trees require pollination in the form of either cross-pollination or self-pollination in order to produce fruit.
 Understanding the difference between the two very different processes will help you plan before you plant fruit trees in your garden.
 If you have space for only one fruit tree, a cross-pollinating, self-fruitful tree is the answer.

 How Does Self-Pollination of Fruit Trees Work?

 If you’re wondering about what is self-fruitful or self-pollinating and how the process of self-pollination works, self-fruitful trees are pollinated by pollen from another flower on the same fruit tree or, in some cases, by pollen from the same flower.
-Pollinators such as bees, moths, butterflies or other insects are usually responsible, but sometimes, fruit trees are pollinated by wind, rain or birds.
+Pollinators such as bees, moths, butterflies, or other insects are usually responsible, but sometimes fruit trees are pollinated by wind, rain, or birds.

 Self-pollinating fruit trees include most types of sour cherries and most nectarines, as well as nearly all peaches and apricots.
-Pears are a self-pollinating fruit, but if cross pollination is available, it may result in larger yields.
-Similarly about half of plum varieties are self-fruitful.
+Pears are a self-pollinating fruit, but if cross-pollination is available, it may result in larger yields.
+Similarly, about half of plum varieties are self-fruitful.
 Unless you are sure about your variety of plum tree, having a second tree in close proximity will ensure pollination occurs.
-Most citrus trees are self-fruitful, but cross pollination often results in a larger harvest.
+Most citrus trees are self-fruitful, but cross-pollination often results in a larger harvest.

-Because the answer to what trees are self-fruitful isn’t cut and dried, it’s always a good idea to purchase fruit trees from a knowledgeable grower before you invest money in expensive fruit trees.
+Since the answer to what trees are self-fruitful isn’t cut and dried, it’s always a good idea to purchase fruit trees from a knowledgeable grower before you invest money in expensive fruit trees.
 Don’t hesitate to ask plenty of questions before you buy.